July 5, 1997: The day Martina Hingis, aged 16, became the Wimbledon’s youngest Open Era champion

 The players involved: Martina Hingis and Jana Novotna

 Three months after her 16th birthday, she was already the sixth-ranked player in the world, and in January 1997, she became the youngest Grand Slam champion in the Open era, defeating Mary Pierce in the final (6-2, 6-2).
-These outstanding results made her the youngest player to have ever reached world No 1, in March, aged 16 years and three months.
+These outstanding results made her the youngest player to ever climb to the world No 1 ranking, in March, aged 16 years and three months.

 Jana Novotna was born in Czechoslovakia in 1968.
 With her serve-and-volley game, she broke into the top 100 in 1987, before claiming her first WTA title in 1988 in Adelaïde, defeating Jana Pospisilova in the final (7-6, 6-4).
 She obtained her first remarkable Grand Slam result at Roland-Garros in 1989 (defeated in the quarterfinals by Arantxa Sanchez, 6-2, 6-2), and, in the following years, she remained a solid top 10 player.
 Despite her consistency at the top level, she often struggled to keep her emotions under control when the stakes were high, and she had been defeated in her two appearances in a Grand Slam final, the first one at the 1991 Australian Open (lost to Monica Seles, 5-7, 6-3, 6-1), and then at Wimbledon, in 1993 (lost to Steffi Graf, 7-5, 1-6, 6-4).

 Novotna’s loss in the 1993 final against Graf remained famous, as the Czech, after losing the first set, took the second set 6-1, and led 4-1 in the decider before collapsing and losing 6-4.
 During the trophy ceremony, she burst into tears in the arms of the Duchess of Kent.
-In 1995, in the Roland-Garros third round, she lost to Chanda Rubin after leading 5-0, 0-40 in the final set and missing nine match points.
-Many experts considered that, despite her amazing tennis skills, she didn’t have the mental strength required to triumph in major tournaments.
+In 1995, in the Roland-Garros third round, she lost to Chanda Rubin after leading 5-0, 0-40 in the final set and failing to convert nine match points.
+Despite her amazing tennis skills, the knock on Novotna – at the time, at least – was that she didn’t have the mental strength required to triumph in major tournaments.
 Novotna had a much longer list of achievements in doubles, where she had already claimed nine Grand Slam doubles crowns and reached the world No 1 ranking in 1990.

 The place: Wimbledon, south-west London